qualcomm/resource-tuner/systune/Examples/README.md

 Note: The Client just needs to invoke the right API, the Systune Client Module will take care of all the details of encoding the Request Message and sending it to the Systune Server for Processing.

+Refer:
+- SystuneCoreAPIs.cpp: For usage of various Resource Provisioning APIs